 Excessive, Uneven or Recessive Gums

 Gum disease is a progressive disease and can lead to a whole host of serious problems.
 While it starts out as an infection in the gums, it can spread to affect your teeth and jaw, leading to infections and bone loss.
 Gum recession is also a common side effect of gum disease.
 This recession also occurs simply as a result of aging.
 Recession can lead to infection and tooth loss.
 The good news is recession can be reversed.
-Doctors Zeiger and Frausto both have specialized training in surgical procedures involving the gums.
-Using advanced surgical procedures, they are able to graft back recessed gums in a short, minimally invasive, painless procedure.
+Doctor Frausto has specialized training in surgical procedures involving the gums.
+Using advanced surgical procedures, He is able to graft back recessed gums in a short, minimally invasive, painless procedure.

 What is a Gum Graft?